TV Tropes Needs Your Help

 - Jeremiah Gottwald from Code Geass falls into this early on, when you consider his real motives.
 He later becomes a Type IV Anti-Hero.

 - Guilford, while less malicious than Jeremiah was early on, also falls under here, a Knight Templar of the first order, his loyalty being his defining trait.
-He is also a Type IV Anti-Hero at his best.

 - Pegasus J. Crawford from Yu-Gi-Oh!, who, like Mr. Freeze, is only evil so he can resurrect his dead wife.